yonglehou/Conduit/readme.md

     ComponentA <-> |=========|     |=========|     |=============|     |=========|     |=========| <-> ComponentC
                    | Msg Bus | <-> | Conduit | <-> | Service Bus | <-> | Conduit | <-> | Msg Bus |
     ComponentB <-> |=========|     |=========|     |=============|     |=========|	   |=========| <-> ComponentD

+The service bus is transparent.
+ConduitComponents only deal with the message bus.
+The message bus forwards messages on to the service bus (unless a message is marked local only).

 Conduit has a message protocol on top of the service bus to help with common needs that come from building a distributed service architecture.
 This message protocol supports service discovery and